psoloway/puppetlabs-tomcat/README.md

 #####`$shutdown`

-Establishes a command to shut down Tomcat when sent through the specified `$address` and `$port`.
+Establishes a command to shut down Tomcat when sent through the specified `address` and `port`.

 ####tomcat::config::server::connector

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation to manage.

 #####`$connector_ensure`

-*Optional.* Specifies whether to add or remove ports that Tomcat will listen to for requests.
+*Optional.* Specifies whether the Connector should exist.
 Maps to the [Connector XML element](http://tomcat.apache.org/tomcat-8.0-doc/connectors.html).
 Valid options: 'true', 'false', 'present', and 'absent'.
 Default: 'present'.

 #####`$port`

-*Required, unless `$connector_ensure` is set to 'false'..* Sets a TCP port to create a server socket on.
+*Required, unless `connector_ensure` is set to 'false'..* Sets a TCP port to create a server socket on.
 Maps to the [port XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).

 #####`$protocol`